Building a Modern Search Ranking Stack: From Embeddings to LLM-Powered Relevance

 The demo supports three backends for LLM reranking:

-LLM outputs are non-deterministic, so robust parsing and fallback logic are essential:
+LLM outputs aren't deterministic, so robust parsing and a fallback path matter:

 def _parse_ranking(output: str, n: int) -> list[int] | None: